sonhal/googlecodelabs-python-kurs/python-kurs-group-b.md

 ## Converting between types
 Duration: 5:00

 Every variable in your Python program has a type.
-Python is dynamicaly typed so the type and value of the thing a variable points to can change, but the value it points to will always have a type.
+Python is dynamically typed so the type and value of the thing a variable points to can change, but the value it points to will always have a type.

 #### We can convert between built-in types with the built-in type conversion functions: